 The training unit is funded by a grant from the U.S. Coast Guard.
 Supporting partners include Brunswick Marine Corporation, BoatUS Foundation, Mercury Marine, Boston Whaler and the National Safe Boating Council.

 To learn the skills necessary to actually get out on the water, the United States Power Squadrons offers boating skills courses and short seminars on a variety of topics.
 These are taught locally by certified instructors from the Fort Macon Sail and Power Squadron.
 To locate these and other courses being taught near you, visit www.usps.org and select “Boating Courses and Seminars,” then “Find a Boating Course Near You.”
 Select “Boating Courses” and enter your ZIP code.
-You can register there for the ABC course on May 9.
-You can also contact Educational Officer Ken Link at 252.726.0630, or by email at firstname.lastname@example.org.
+You can also contact Educational Officer Ken Link at 252.726.0630, or by email at email@example.com.

 The North Carolina Maritime Museum is located at 315 Front Street, Beaufort.
-252-728-7317.
-For more information, visit their website at www.ncmaritimemuseumbeaufort.com.
+252-504-7440.
+For more information, visit www.ncmaritimemuseumbeaufort.com.